cyberkni/FolgertechManuals/2020i3/README.md

 > Thank you for your purchase!
 >
 > We are happy to announce this as our 3rd complete 3D printer kit.
 The Folger Tech 2020 i3 kit combines the simplicity of an erector set with the power of a much more expensive desktop printer.
-This kit includes everything you need to assemble the 8 cubic inch print area machine (with the exception of an 8x8” glass surface & the tools required for assembly).
+This kit includes everything you need to assemble the 8 cubic inch print area machine (with the exception of an 8x8” glass surface and the tools required for assembly).
 >
 > Note From the Author:
 > This guide was made from the perspective of someone that has never built a 3D printer.
 I built the printer with only the prototype as a visual reference.
 Taking pictures each step of the way and making small notations I was able to put together the following guide over the next couple weeks.
 Once the first draft was completed we had one of our warehouse girls take a kit and try to assemble it.
 She had zero technical experience and made notes (lots of them) on each page as she went along.
 She completed her first printer and I took the notes back to my desk to complete this guide.
 This is the finished product.
 I look forward to your feedback and hope you enjoy building this extremely fun i3 kit!